NEW: Italian Dolomites Snowshoe

 Day 8 Departure

-Today we leave from our base at Villabassa and head home after a week of snowy peaks and stunning scenery.
+Today we leave from our base at Dobbiaco and head home after a week of snowy peaks and stunning scenery.

 This trip will run once we have a minimum of 4 clients.
 We will take a maximum of 8 guests.

-Accommodation on this trip is normally in the very lovely4* Hotel Adler, in Villabassa.
-The hotel serves excellent food and has a spa facility which is excellent for easing muscles at the end of a day in the winter mountains.
-Our booking at the Hotel Adler relies on early reservations from our guests.
+Accommodation on this trip is normally in the 3* Hotel Tschurtschenthaler in Dobbiaco.
+The hotel has a lovely spa facility which is excellent for easing muscles at the end of a day in the winter mountains.
+Our booking at this hotel relies on early reservations from our guests.
 If the hotel is fully booked at the time of your booking we will use one of the other very good hotels in the area.
 In general we find that the Dolomites offer an excellent standard of accommodation and hospitality.

 In mountainous terrain the weather can vary considerably.
 In winter temperatures can range from +10 degrees celsius, to -15 degrees celsius.
 Even in winter it is often sunny with lovely blue sky days, but it can snow heavily and you would be prepared for any eventuality.

-Includes: The price is based on shared twin room accommodation with half board in a 4* Hotel.
-This is normally the Hotel Adler.
+Includes: The price is based on shared twin room accommodation with half board in a 3* hotel or similar.
 The price includes the professional guiding services of a qualified International Mountain Leader, all snowshoe equipment, including poles, snow shovel, and avalanche probe.

 Not included: Lunches are not included.
 Flights and airport transfers to the resort are not included.